-Broadly speaking, my research is concerned with the place and value of empire in British culture in the twentieth and twenty-first century.
+I am a visiting fellow at The Open University in the Department of Arts and Humanities.
+I received my PhD in History from the Open University in 2020 with a thesis entitled 'The Museum of London 1976-2007: Reimagining Metropolitan Narratives in Postcolonial London'.
+I received my BA (Hons) in History and MA in Modern World History from Brunel University London from 2008-2015.
+My research looks at the place and value of empire in British culture in the twentieth and twenty-first centuries.
 Specifically, I am interested in the museum as a site for examining shifting representations of empire and public engagement with histories of empire.
 My research is interdisciplinary, and I work across the fields of imperial history, material culture studies, museum studies and critical heritage studies.
-More recently, I have become interested in the social power of architecture and the power that space and architecture assert over the museum visiting experience, especially how museum design affects representations of empire.
+More recently, I have become interested in the social power of architecture and the power that space and architecture assert over the museum visiting experience, especially how museum design affects the way the public understands histories of empire.

 Co-convenor and founder of the Postcolonial Heritage Research Group